Whiskey and Wealth Club's Whiskey & Wealth Club’s 2020 Cask Whiskey Buyer Report

-By the late 1980s production had collapsed from a 19th century high to around 200,000 cases.
-Subsequent and explosive growth — 300% in the past 10 years alone ─ has seen this leap to 12 million cases in 2020.
-Production is set to rise to 24 million cases by 2030, which is more than the country has ever produced in its history.
-The Irish industry is set to hold onto its crown as the fastest-growing global whiskey, with CAGR in excess of 7% to 2022.
+By the late 1980s, production had collapsed from its 19th century heights of millions of cases to around just 200,000 cases per year.
+Yet subsequent explosive growth of 300% in the past 10 years alone has seen this increase once again 12 million cases in 2020.
+Production has ambitions to rise to 24 million cases by 2030, which is more than the country has ever produced in its history.** The Irish industry is set to hold onto its crown as the fastest-growing style of whiskey in the world, with CAGR in excess of 7% to 2022.
 Value and volume are set to increase by more than a fifth from 2018 to 2022 alone.

-At present, much of Ireland’s volume growth is driven by blends — specifically by Irish Distillers’ giant Jameson brand.
-Even so, Irish Distillers is also betting on significant expansion in premium single malt and single pot still whiskeys, investing in brands such as the widely acclaimed Redbreast, which the company reports is nearing sales of 100,000 cases a year.
-Ireland’s commitment to the finest quality is paying dividends, with Teeling Whiskey’s 24-year-old Vintage Reserve crowned the best single malt in the world at the 2019 World Whiskies Awards.
+At present, much of Ireland’s volume growth is driven by blends, but even the producers of these blends are betting on significant expansion in premium single malt and single pot still whiskeys.
+Premium brands are selling hundreds of thousands of cases a year, and an Irish whiskey was crowned best single malt in the world at the World Whiskies Awards.

 Whiskey – the alternative high flyer

-In uncertain times, whiskey has proven itself to be a savvy investment.
-The 2020 Knight Frank Wealth Report finds that rare whiskey has risen in value consistently and significantly over the past decade — up by 564% to leave more familiar alternative options such as automobiles (+194%) trailing in its wake.
+The 2021 Knight Frank Wealth Report finds that rare whiskey has risen in value by 478% over the past decade — far ahead of more familiar alternative options such as automobiles (+193%) or wine (+127%).

 Fundamentals: the impact of greater insight

-Legendary investor, Warren Buffett, is often quoted as saying that risk should be based on sound business fundamentals, not capricious markets.
+Legendary investor Warren Buffett is often quoted as having said that risk should be based on sound business fundamentals, not capricious markets.

-Investors surveyed in the Cask Whiskey Buyer Report were given a brief statement on cask whiskey buying outlining the opportunity.
-Pre statement, around two thirds (62%) reported that they knew nothing about cask whiskey buying.
-This unfamiliarity was reflected in their perception of the cask whiskey’s value — with fewer than one in 10 seeing cask whiskey as a stable option during a period of market volatility.
+We provided our Cask Whiskey Buyer Report respondents with a brief statement outlining the cask whiskey ownership opportunity.
+Prior to reading the statement, around two thirds (62%) of the respondents reported that they knew nothing about cask whiskey ownership.
+Unfamiliar with the opportunity, their perceptions of cask whiskey were tinged with uncertainty — fewer than one in 10 saw cask whiskey as a stable option during a period of market volatility.

-Age defines the cask whiskey buying sweet spot
+Age defines the sweet spot for cask whiskey ownership

-Look beyond the Cask Whiskey Buyer Report’s aggregated responses and a very different picture emerges — with age as the most striking differentiator.
-The 25 to 44 age range emerges as the cask whiskey buying sweet spot.
+Look beyond our Cask Whiskey Buyer Report’s aggregated responses, and a very different picture emerges — with age as the most striking differentiator.
+The 25 to 44 age range emerges as the cask whiskey ownership sweet spot.

 Age — not absence — makes the heart grow fonder

-One of the takeaways from overall investor attitudes was their perception of cask Scotch and Irish whiskey as an investment option.
-On average, investors were more comfortable with more familiar alternatives, with Antiques (28%), Art (31%), Watches (23%) and Wine (24%) all scoring highly.
-Scotch and Irish whiskey took two places in the bottom three choices.
+One of the primary takeaways from overall respondent attitudes was their perception of cask Scotch and Irish whiskey as asset ownership opportunities.
+On average, repondents were more comfortable with more familiar avenues.
+Antiques (28%), Art (31%), Watches (23%), and Wine (24%) all scored highly, while Scotch whisky and Irish whiskey occupied two of the bottom three choices.

-Age, however, has a significant impact on perceptions of cask whiskey buying.
+Age has a significant impact on perceptions of cask whiskey ownership.

-The youngest group of investors appear to be driven to invest in areas that they enjoy.
-Half of all those surveyed in the 18-24 age range cited ‘interest’ as an investment motivation — higher than the average of 43%.
-Cars, wine and art scored highly for these investors while whiskey (perceived as a more mature drinking choice) sees lower scores for Scotch 14% and 21% for Irish whiskey.
+The youngest group of respondents noted enjoyment as a key driver for their potential involvement in a market.
+Half of all those surveyed in the 18-24 age range cited ‘interest’ as a motivation — a higher proportion than the overall average of 43%.
+Cars, wine and art scored high for these respondents, while whiskey was perceived as a more mature drinking choice and saw lower scores (14% for Scotch whisky and 21% for Irish whiskey respectively).

-These findings are supported by research from other organisations: IWSR Drinks Market Analysis records a significant change in drink preference in the US — with the 25-34 age group replacing the over 65s as the largest consumers of Single Malts; and two research studies reported in the Financial Times, which found, “…even after taking account of investors’ other characteristics — income, wealth and education — risk appetite falls as age rises.”
+IWSR Drinks Market Analysis has recorded a significant change in drink preference in the US — the 25-34 age group has replaced the over 65s as the largest consumer of Single Malt Scotch.
+Similarly, two research studies reported in the Financial Times offered a possible explanation, ‘…even after taking account of investors’ other characteristics — income, wealth and education — risk appetite falls as age rises.’

 The sweet spot: dialled in to cask whiskey

-A second key take away from this research is that the provision of more information and insight on the cask whiskey buying model causes a spike in investor interest.
+A second key takeaway from this research was that the provision of more information and insight on the cask whiskey could effect a spike in potential client interest.

-Once the sweet spot age ranges receive additional information on cask whiskey, their interest grows significantly more than their peers.
-Across all age ranges, interest increases to 54%.
-In the 25-34 and 35-44 age ranges, however, interest increases to 80% and 81% respectively.
+Once those in sweet spot age ranges received additional information on cask whiskey, their interest grew at a greater rate than their older or younger peers.
+Across all age ranges, interest increased to 54%, but the 25-34 and 35-44 age ranges saw increases to 80% and 81% respectively.

-As the cask whiskey buying market matures, becomes more familiar and trusted, it is likely that we will see greater engagement from both younger and older age categories.
+As the cask whiskey buying market matures and becomes more familiar and trusted, we may begin to see greater engagement from both younger and older age categories.